Norwegian police makes arrest in Russia-related espionage

 There is little information to be found on internet when searching the arrested man's name.
 His Facebook profil contains no more than a name and a photo.
 According to the Norwegian business register, he is co-owner of a Oslo-based company engaged in guarding services.

-Newspaper VG reports that he was working as a security guard at the U.S. Embassy in Oslo.
+PST says he was working as a security guard at the U.S. Embassy in Oslo.
+He shared information with the Russians and Iranians about who visited the embassy.